-HostVariable

-identifies a host variable used to hold an ALLBASE/SQL exception message.
+HostVariable identifies a host variable used to hold an ALLBASE/SQL exception message.
 The message describes the meaning of a return code.
 ALLBASE/SQL puts a return code into the SQLCA after each SQL statement in a program is executed.
 The SQLCA is an area for information on errors, warnings, truncation, null values, and other conditions related to the execution of an SQL statement.

 - This statement cannot be used interactively or in procedures. - If more than one error occurs, SQLEXPLAIN can be used to obtain more than one message.
 You execute SQLEXPLAIN repeatedly until the SQLCODE field of the SQLCA data structure is equal to zero.
-Refer to the ALLBASE/SQL application programming guide for the language you are using for more information on status checking in a program. - The default ALLBASE/SQL message catalog is SQLCTxxx, which contains preprocessor messages and ALLBASE/SQL error and warning messages.
-The formal file designator for the message catalog is where xxx is the numerical value for the current language.
-If this catalog cannot be opened, ALLBASE/SQL looks for the default NATIVE-3000 message catalog:
+Refer to the ALLBASE/SQL application programming guide for the language you are using for more information on status checking in a program. - The fully qualified name for the default message catalog is as follows: